timothypratley/happyapi/README.md

 Issues, pull requests, and suggestions are welcome.

+If you are looking for things to improve, see also [docs/DESIGN.md#future-work](docs/DESIGN.md#future-work)

 ## Testing

 To run the tests you need to download `secret.json` from the Google console and convert it to a `happyapi.edn` file.